 Same buyer.
 Two user personas.
 Two very different design approaches.

-In my opinion, personas of buyers don’t provide enough information for me to design a persuasive online experience.
+In my opinion, buyer personas don’t provide enough information for me to design a persuasive online experience.
 We all have our own interpretations of them.
 User personas are designed to limit interpretation.

 Here’s a story that illustrates that.

 When the executive got the copywriter’s work, he rewrote it completely because he felt the copy was talking “above” the target buyers.
-Because he was not a copywriter, the result did not persuade visitors to convert.
+The result did not persuade visitors to convert.

-If we focus on some key components of the user persona, we can avoid these kinds of mistakes.
+If we focus on some key components of the user persona, we can avoid these mistakes.